-Salvage Facility - A commercial use where the salvaging, scavenging, or recycling of any goods such as motor vehicles or motor vehicle parts, appliances, batteries, tires, or general recycling of items such as aluminum cans, paper, or glass and plastic bottles is conducted.
+Salvage facility - A commercial use where the salvaging, scavenging, or recycling of any goods such as motor vehicles or motor vehicle parts, appliances, batteries, tires, or general recycling of items such as aluminum cans, paper, or glass and plastic bottles is conducted.
+Not permitted in the Town of Gnesen.